-- 1. contribute to online group discussions.

 - 2. gather and interpret data, and present results.

 - 3. work in teams.

 - 4. demonstrate familiarity with the workings of the international financial markets.

-- 5. use IT, including word processing, data exchange, graphics, spreadsheet and econometrics software and directed website searches
+- 5. use IT, including word processing, data exchange, graphics, spreadsheet and econometrics software and directed website searches.

 - 6. communicate orally and in writing.

 - 7. use library and web-based resources.

 - 8. manage time to achieve goals.